Skip to main content

 Bussey, Iowa · FDIC Cert #1556

-Twin Cedars Bank is an FDIC-insured bank (Certificate #1556) with $90M in total assets and $74M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Twin Cedars Bank, an FDIC-insured bank (Certificate #1556) with $90M in total assets and $74M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Bussey, Iowa, the bank maintains a Tier 1 capital ratio of 14.59% (Well-Capitalized) and a nonperforming loan ratio of 0.38%.
-BankHealthData assigns a composite Health Grade of B (73/100).
+BankHealthData assigns a composite Health Grade of B (73/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Twin Cedars Bank (FDIC cert 1556) is a community bank — $90M in total assets, $74M in deposits, serving the Bussey, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.